Sir Roy Grounds Award for Enduring Architecture: National Award Winners

 Recipients of this local award are eligible for consideration for the National Award for Enduring Architecture presented later in the same year, as part of the Australian National Architecture Awards.

 Two winning projects located in the ACT have won the National Award for Enduring Architecture.
 In 2007 the High Court of Australia Building by Edwards Madigan Torzillo Briggs won the local and national award 27 years after the building was completed in 1980.
 In 2013 the new Australian Parliament House by Mitchell Giurgola and Thorp also won both awards, 25 years after opening in 1988.

 Jury Citations

 2021 Award

 The Jury for the 2021 Sir Roy Grounds Award was Philip Leeson (Jury Chair) from Philip Leeson Architects, Ken Charlton an architectural historian and Rachel Jackson, principal at GML Heritage.

-The 2021 jury citation described the winning Concrete bus shelters in Canberra as "... architectural integrity and enduring quality of the design is evident through its simplicity, functionality, and materiality.
+The 2021 jury citation described the winning Concrete bus shelters in Canberra as having "... architectural integrity and enduring quality of the design is evident through its simplicity, functionality, and materiality.
 The form of the bus shelter is unique, yet it serves the utilitarian function well, and better still, the shelters were designed to be relocated when required."